BreninSul/simple-image-converter/README.md

     }
 }
 ````
-Such way we have our ConvertableImage object and transform it any way (by creating ImageTransformer implementations) we want before saving.
+Such way we have our ImageOrAnimation object and transform it any way (by creating ImageTransformer implementations) we want before saving.

 #### Dynamic processing using